NixOS/nixfmt/README.md

 ### From the repository

 It's also possible to install `nixfmt` directly from the repository using `nix-env`.
-This allows the newest changes to be used, which may not be equal to the `nixfmt` version used to format nixpkgs, so this should be done with care!
-Also, updates are not done automatically (as with the system packages).
+Also, updates are not done automatically (as it would with the system packages).

 ```
 nix-env -f https://github.com/NixOS/nixfmt/archive/master.tar.gz -i